Remove Calluses from Hands and Feet Naturally

 Know how to naturally remove calluses on hands and feet is the goal of many people.
 These are a common aesthetic problem that, although don’t usually lead to major complications, can damage your image.

-Calluses are merely thickened layers of skin, which are responsible for protecting an area where friction or pressure has taken its toll.
-These can occur on the hands or the feet and are very common among people of all ages.
+Calluses are merely thickened layers of skin, which are responsible for protecting an area where friction or pressure has taken its toll, such as wearing new and tight shoes.